 Below is a timeline of the program with key milestones.
 The pacing of the three workshops gives your team time to apply what you are learning to an organizational project, work through challenges, and reflect on what you’re learning.

-Join us for an Informational Webinar on Wednesday, October 17, 2018, 12-1 pm to hear a detailed description of the program and ask questions.
-Register here.
+Review the slides and recording from the Informational Webinar to hear a detailed description of the program and ask questions.

 For any other questions, please contact: